-In addition to LAN1 and LAN2, an IPMI LAN is also located on the I/O back panel.
+A dedicated IPMI LAN is also included on the motherboard.
 The amber LED on the right of the IPMI LAN port indicates activity, while the green LED on the left indicates the speed of the connection.
-See the table below for more information.
+Refer to the table below for more information.

-IPMI LAN LEDs
+IPMI LAN LEDS

-Definition
+Color/State Definition

 Link (left) Green: Solid Amber: Solid 100 Mb/s 1Gbps

 Activity (right) Amber: Blinking Active

 - 1. LAN 1/2 LED - 2.
-IPMI LAN LED
+Dedicated IPMI LAN LED